 - модуль диспетчерского радиолокатора ДРЛ-27СЕ

-The DRL-27SE is the dispatch and air-traffic-control radar module in Russia's RSP-28ME mobile radar landing system, used to support aircraft movement and approach control around operational airfields.
-Open-source loss records and Ukrainian defense reporting identify a DRL-27SE module at Belbek air base in occupied Crimea as damaged during a Ukrainian drone strike in May 2026.
+The DRL-27SE is the dispatch and terminal-area air-traffic-control radar module used in Russia's RSP-28ME mobile and RSP-27SE stationary radar landing-system families.
+In the 2014 Russia-Ukraine War, open-source loss records and Ukrainian defense reporting identify a DRL-27SE module in an RSP-28ME complex at occupied Belbek air base as damaged or destroyed during a Ukrainian drone strike in May 2026.

 Role in Conflicts